 Which US visa interview questions could you be asked?

-As part of your visa application, it is likely you will be asked to attend a US visa interview at a US Embassy or Consulate overseas in the country where you are filing your petition.
+As part of your visa application, it is likely you will be asked to attend a US visa interview at a US Embassy or Consulate overseas in the country where you are filing your petition, unless you are eligible for the temporary visa interview waiver.
 If you are in UK, this will be at the US Embassy in London or Belfast.

 The purpose of the interview is not only to validate the information you have provided in your visa application, but also to ensure that you satisfy the eligibility criteria under the relevant visa classification.